department-of-veterans-affairs/caseflow/.github/ISSUE_TEMPLATE/flakey-test-task.md

 <!-- A place for additional information such as links to Slack chats, Sentry alerts, data IDs, research links -->

  - Circle CI Error:  [ <!--CircleCI Failure alert text --> ](<!-- link to circleCI flake -->)
- - The test has <!-- been skipped --> <!--not been skipped --> in the code
+ - Has the test already been skipped in the code?
+   - [ ] Skipped
+   - [ ] Not Skipped
  - Related Flakes
     + <!-- list any suspected related flaky test GH issues / CI links -->